vidarkongsli/azure-scheduler-demo/BlogArticle/Windows Azure Scheduler Part 3.md

 ## Calling the REST API
-The most basic thing we need to set up to access the REST API is authentication.
-The API is requiring you to authenticate using an X-509 v certificate.
-Luckily, you already have one associated with your Azure Subscription ID, so what you need to do, is to fetch that and use with your request to the API.
+Authentication is the most basic thing we need to set up to access the REST API.
+The API is requiring you to authenticate using an X-509 v3 certificate.
+Luckily, you already have one associated with your Azure Subscription ID.
+What you need to do, is to fetch that and use it with your request to the API.
 I assume that you have your Windows Azure PowerShell CmdLets already [set up](http://www.windowsazure.com/en-us/documentation/articles/install-configure-powershell/).
-Based on the great walk-thru of calling the Azure Management API from PowerShell that I found [here](http://michaelwasham.com/2013/10/08/calling-the-windows-azure-management-api-from-powershell/), I created the following function that returns an HttpClient prepared for calling the Management APIs:
+Based on the great walk-thru of calling the Azure Management API from PowerShell that I found [here](http://michaelwasham.com/2013/10/08/calling-the-windows-azure-management-api-from-powershell/), I created the following function that returns an HttpClient that is prepared for calling the Management APIs:
 ```powershell
 function get-azuremanagementhttpclient($xMsVersionHeader='2013-08-01') {
   $cert = Get-AzureSubscription -Current | select -ExpandProperty Certificate